Today is all about black cats.

 I am really pleased with this photo.
 I did not lighten it but cropped a little bit of empty space around her gorgeous black face.
 Po is alert, her fur glossy and she paused just long enough to pose before relaxing into the boxy cushion again.

-This is a repeat showing for a popular picture of Jake who was climbing down the very tall scratch post at the cat cafe.
+This is a repeat showing for a popular picture of visiting alumnus kitty Jake.
+He was climbing down the very tall scratch post at the cat cafe.
 I had to grab my camera and hope.